Rob Laakso

-Rob Laakso is an American musician, record producer and engineer, best known as the recording partner of indie rock musician Kurt Vile, and as a multi-instrumentalist in his backing band The Violators.
-Laakso is also a multi-instrumentalist who has played in the shoegaze band Swirlies, among others.
+Rob Laakso (April 16, 1979 – May 4, 2023) was an American musician, record producer and engineer, best known as the recording partner of indie rock musician Kurt Vile and as a multi-instrumentalist in his backing band the Violators.
+Laakso also played in the shoegaze band Swirlies, among others.
+Born in Massachusetts in 1979, Laakso graduated from Emerson College.

 After contributing to Vile's second and fourth studio albums, God Is Saying This to You...
-(2009) and Smoke Ring for My Halo (2011), Laakso became a full member of The Violators in 2011, following the departure of guitarist Adam Granduciel.
-Upon joining the band, Laakso contributed heavily to Vile's subsequent studio albums, Wakin on a Pretty Daze (2013), b'lieve I'm goin down...
+(2009) and Smoke Ring for My Halo (2011), Laakso became a full member of the Violators in 2011 after the departure of guitarist Adam Granduciel.
+After joining the band, Laakso contributed heavily to Vile's subsequent studio albums, Wakin on a Pretty Daze (2013), b'lieve I'm goin down...
 (2015), Bottle It In (2018) and (watch my moves) (2022).

+Laakso died on May 4, 2023, at the age of 44 from cholangiocarcinoma, a fairly rare and aggressive form of cancer of the bile duct.
+He was married and had two children.